 2. Go beyond the social media giants

-Most recruiters repeatedly work the "big five" social media channels: Facebook, Twitter, LinkedIn, Pinterest and Instagram.
-While they should all be part of your social media mix, look beyond them for additional opportunities.
+Most recruiters repeatedly work the "big five" social media platforms: Facebook, Twitter, LinkedIn, Pinterest and Instagram.
+While they should all be part of your social media recruiting strategy, look beyond them for additional opportunities.

 "Use niche forums and networks, particularly if you are recruiting for specialized skills.
 For instance, sites like Stack Overflow for developers and tech talent or Moz and Warrior forums for digital marketers," advised Peter Collins, director at English Blinds, a window-covering retailer.

-Look to internal social media and messaging forums, such as Slack, to recruit and promote from within, ask for employee referrals or encourage current employees to help you recruit externally by sharing job openings and other recruitment messaging on their social networks.
+Look to internal social media and messaging forums, such as Slack, to recruit and promote from within, ask for employee referrals or encourage current employees to help you recruit externally by sharing job openings and other recruitment messaging on their social media accounts.

 "In recent years, we have hired 34 people who are part of our work team, and more than 50% has been through social networks," said Cristian Rennella, HR director and co-founder of oMelhorTrato.com, a South American-based startup.